 Sexual health is no small matter

-In his article, he cites a population study from Holland which showed that 90% of 16 to 95 year olds considered their sex life important, very important, or extremely important.
+In Dr. Graugaard’s article, he cites a population study from Holland which showed that 90% of 16 to 95 year olds considered their sex life important, very important, or extremely important.
 Undoubtedly, men and women in Canada have similar feelings about intimacy in their own lives.
 But what can they do if physiological barriers stand in the way?

 For men facing issues related to erectile dysfunction who want to enjoy the many health benefits of sex, we are here to help.
 If you would like a free consultation with an accredited doctor specializing in erectile dysfunction in Vancouver or Toronto, call 1-844-500-1177 or book your confidential appointment online today.